Fiscal Year and Posting Period

 B. False

-• The fiscal year aligns with the calendar year.
+• The fiscal year follows the standard calendar year.

 • Each month corresponds directly to a posting period.

-• SAP standard fiscal year variants like K1 or K2 represent this structure.
+• SAP standard variants like K1 or K2 represent this structure.

-• The fiscal year starts and ends on dates different from the calendar year.
+• The fiscal year starts and ends on dates different from the calendar year (e.g., April 1 to March 31).

-• In such cases, periods are defined with specific start and end dates, and a year shift indicator is used to align periods that span two calendar years.
+• A year shift indicator is used when periods span across two calendar years.

-• This variant applies to a specific calendar year and may vary in structure from year to year.
+• This structure applies to a specific calendar year and may change annually.

-• A fiscal year that has fewer than the standard 12 periods, often due to organizational changes like mergers or changes in accounting practices.
+• A fiscal year with fewer than 12 periods, often due to mergers or accounting changes.

-• Requires special configuration to handle the reduced number of periods.
+• Requires special configuration to accommodate fewer periods.

 1. Access the Configuration Path: